-Option Description AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
+Option Description e host system will not power on up until iDRAC Root of Trust (RoT) is , host power on will be delayed by minimum 90 seconds after the AC AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
 This option is set to Immediate by default.
 When this option is set to Immediate , there is no delay for power up.
 When this option is set to Random , the system creates a random delay for power up.
 When this option is set to User Defined , the system delay time is manually to power up.
 User Defined Delay (60 s to 600 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
+The actual AC recovery time needs to add iDRAC root of trust time (around 50 seconds).
 UEFI Variable Access Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
 When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
 In-Band Manageability Interface When set to Disabled, this setting hides the Management Engine's (ME), HECI devices, and the system's IPMI devices from the operating system.
 This prevents the operating system from changing the ME power capping settings, and blocks access to all inband management tools.
 All management should be managed through out-of-band.
-This option is set to Enabled by default.
-NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
+This option is set to Enabled by default. (i) NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
 This setting needs to be set to Enabled to avoid updating errors.
-Smm Security Migration Enables or disables the UEFI SMM security migration protections.
+SMM Security Migration Enables or disa Windows 2022 ables the UEFI SMM security migration protections.
+It is enabled for 2 support.
 Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
-Secure Boot is set to Disabled by default.
-Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
+Secure Boot is set to Disabled by default. key a Cust When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
 When Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
 Secure Boot policy is set to Standard by default.
 Secure Boot Mode Configures ho w the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
 If the current mode is set to Deployed Mode , the available options are User Mode and Deployed Mode .
 If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode .
 Table 23.
 Secure Boot Mode Options Descriptions User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
 The BIOS allows unauthenticated programmatic transitions between modes.
 Audit mode In Audit Mode , PK is not present.
 BIOS does not authenticate programmatic update to the policy objects and transitions between modes.
 The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass or fail verification.
 Audit Mode is useful for programmatic determination of a working set of policy objects.
-Deployed ModeDeployed Mode is the most secure mode.
-In Deployed Mode, PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
-Deployed Mode restricts the programmatic mode transitions.